 This antibody has been validated by immunohistochemistry using a FFPE human tissue microarray comprised of different types of normal and cancerous tissues.
-Positive staining was observed in breast and colon carcinomas.
-Negative staining was seen in smooth muscle and brain tissues.
+Positive staining was observed in breast and colon carcinomas, and no staining was seen in brain and smooth muscle.
 A representative positive staining image is shown on Page 1.